 — Here, young one.
 Take a sip of the local tea.

 The monk immediately felt enveloped with warmth.
 The Soul of the Red Oolong filled the monk with healing energy for the rest of his journey.

 The Bug-Bitten Red Oolong grows in the Luye Valley of Taitung County, Taiwan.
-Nestled between two of Taiwan's highest mountain ranges, the valley's pristine nature and fresh air attract many for tea tourism and the annual hot air balloon festival.
-The Wu family originally chose to relocate to Luye because they knew it had the ideal conditions for growing non-polluted, organic tea.
+Nestled between two of Taiwan's highest mountain ranges, the valley's pristine nature and fresh air attract many visitors for tea tourism and the annual hot air balloon festival.
+The Wu family initially chose to relocate to Luye because they knew it had the ideal conditions for growing non-polluted, organic tea.
 Furthermore, they irrigate the tea farm using water from the mountain streams and employ only eco-farming techniques.